endymion1818/deliciousreverie/src/pages/post/not-using-sass.md

-+++
+---
-date = "2015-02-11T15:21:21+01:00"
+categories:
-draft = false
+- development
-title = "Not Using SASS: Rebellion in the ranks" description = "A little while ago, I had a telephone interview in which the lead developer customarily dismissed my application because I didn't know how to write SASS or LESS.
-He was very born again about the whole thing, and I resolved to learn at least one of these frameworks in response." categories = [
+date: "2015-02-11T15:21:21+01:00"
-  "development"
+description: A little while ago, I had a telephone interview in which the lead developer customarily dismissed my application because I didn't know how to write SASS or LESS.
+He was very born again about the whole thing, and I resolved to learn at least one of these frameworks in response.
-]
+draft: false
-tags = [
+tags:
-    "CSS",
+- CSS
-    "sass",
+- sass
-    "professional development"
+- professional development
-]
+title: 'Not Using SASS: Rebellion in the ranks'
-+++
+---

 **A little while ago, I had a telephone interview in which the lead developer customarily dismissed my application because I didn't know how to write SASS or LESS.
 He was very "born again" about the whole thing, and I resolved to learn at least one of these frameworks in response.**